netscaler/cloud-native-getting-started/gcp/anthos/apigw/PERSONA_DEVELOPER.md

   ```
 ## Deploy WAF Policy and block a Malicious Request

-- Enable a WAF policy to block SQL Injection attacks on VPX.
+- Enable a WAF policy and see how it blocks an SQL Injection attacks on VPX.
   ```shell
   $ cat apigw_policies/wafbasic.yaml
   apiVersion: citrix.com/v1